 Some of the most common dog hip dysplasia symptoms include:

 While hip dysplasia is certainly a dreaded diagnosis, there are a number of ways it can be treated.
 Some of these treatments will obviously require your veterinarian’s assistance, but you can implement a few treatment strategies at home.
+Obviously, non-surgical treatment is very preferable, so hopefully one of these treatments will work for your dog.

 The more your dog weighs, the more stress will be placed on her joints.
 Accordingly, it is important to keep her body weight within the ideal range to avoid any unnecessary stress or pain.
+Your dog’s diet might be the key to preventing and treating their hip dysplasia.

 Just be sure to help your dog lose weight gradually – don’t put her on a crash diet.
 She didn’t become overweight overnight, so it will take time for her to slim down.